Epoxy Flooring in Franklin Township, NJ

 Industrial Flooring

-If your Franklin Township basement has been through a flood, the concrete shows it - even if the water dried up years ago.
+If your basement has been through a flood, the concrete shows it - even if the water dried up years ago.
 Salt deposits, efflorescence, and weakened surface concrete are what we find when we grind into slabs near the Millstone River, Six Mile Run, or the D&R Canal.
 Older ranches in Griggstown have original pours with no vapor barrier.
 Planned communities like Canal Walk and Society Hill have consistent construction, which is actually helpful - we know the slab profile and can match the system to it.

 On the commercial side, Easton Avenue and Route 27 bring the traffic and the floor demand - restaurants, retail, medical offices, and a fast-growing corridor of warehouse and distribution space.
 For all of it, the approach is the same: we look at the concrete, test for moisture, and build a system around what we find.
 In a township with this much flood history, skipping that step is how floors fail.

-Neighborhoods we serve in Franklin Township
+Neighborhoods we serve

 Franklin Township covers a lot of ground, and the concrete conditions change depending on how close you are to water and when the home was built.
 Here's what we see in each part of the township.